rouni001/CLARK/README_FULL.md

 After the installation, you can also notice that several scripts are available under the `scripts/` directory.
 Run them as `scripts/<script-name>.sh`.
+Commands written as `scripts/...` assume your current directory is the CLARK repository root.
+From another directory, use the absolute script path, such as `/path/to/CLARK/scripts/classify_metagenome.sh`.
 Especially:

 - `scripts/set_targets.sh` and `scripts/classify_metagenome.sh`: They allow you to define your database